 Think about it; developers spend more hours when they are fixing mistakes randomly.
 Quite a few of these fixes need hours and have already caused reputational damage with disappointed users.
 Plus, the team morale is low.

-You have a more rational approach with a system that understands how design impacts users’ behavior.
+You have a more rational approach to a system that understands how design impacts users’ behavior.
 Plus, you save time for your team and benefit from their performance.

 Here’s the thing, attracting new clients can cost dearly.
 Yes, you’re right!
 New customers are critical for business development.
 However, there are myriad ways of bringing in your customers with minimal costs.